QingdaoU/OnlineJudge/README.md

 ## Special Thanks

-+ I'd appreciate a github star if you find this great
++ I'd appreciate a github star if you find this helpful
 + Thanks to all the people that have contributed to the project
-+ A special thanks to [heb1c]() who gave us a lot of suggestions
++ A special thanks to [heb1c](https://github.com/hebicheng) who gave us a lot of suggestions

 ## License

 The [MIT](http://opensource.org/licenses/MIT) License

-Copyright 2015-present, Online Judge